 ARC was established to promote the quality of life, maintenance of standards and diversity of provision for people with a learning disability.

-ARC was founded in 1976 and currently has a membership of around 300 organisations.
-It has established offices in Scotland and Northern Ireland.
+ARC was founded in 1976 and now has established offices in England, Scotland and Northern Ireland.

-Given the changing nature of services within the learning disability sector away from the traditional model of residential care, which makes up a large percentage of its membership, to a Supported Living model, ARC needs to position itself to become the first organisation of choice for Independent Sector providers.
-It also needs to attract other provider organisations that until now have not formed a large proportion of its membership such as user groups which provide services.
+Given the changing nature of services within the learning disability sector away from the traditional model of residential care, to a Supported Living model,.
+ARC positioned itself to become the first organisation of choice for Independent Sector providers.
+It also attracted other provider organisations that had not formed a large proportion of its membership such as user groups which provide services.